nguyenvanduocit/devreads.top/README.md

 # Development

 This project uses PWA technology.
-That mean the website still work event you lost the internet.
-PWA require `HTTPS`.
+That mean the website still works event you lost the internet.
+The PWA require `HTTPS`.
 And it only work when you build the project(`npm run build`).
 Because if apply service work on development will will be hard to handle caching.

 ## API Server